Tree Planting Recommendations

 Whenever possible, we recommend planting a tree that has a good chance at becoming a heritage tree to be enjoyed by future generations.
 The Bur Oak is an excellent choice.
 It’s well-adapted to our growing conditions, and it grows large and broad, providing ample shade, and can live for hundreds of years in good growing conditions.

 Evergreen trees keep their foliage year-round, providing green color, privacy, and air filtration in the winter.
-Our firs and spruces are native to higher elevations in the canyons, and struggle at lower elevations, especially during summer.
+Firs and spruces have a hard time in hot, dry areas.
 Junipers are excellent, and we highly recommend planting them, but they do grow slowly.
 It was a tough choice, but we believe pines are the best choice for the evergreen category.

 This is a virtually flawless choice for landscapes.
 It grows well in sandy soil, tolerates clay, and it is remarkably disease- and insect-resistant.
 It also has a very fragrant Christmas tree aroma.